 .
 Any notice or publication related to the project made in any form and by any mean, including Internet, shall include a statement according to which it only reflects the author’s view and that the programme authorities are not liable for any use that can be made of the information in it included.

 .
-Each eligible communication content – in accordance with paragraphs 2 and 4 above - shall comply with all ADRION publicity and branding obligations as described in the Implementation Manual 3rd call.
+Each eligible communication content – in accordance with paragraphs 2 and 4 above - shall comply with all ADRION publicity and branding obligations as described in the Implementation Manual.

 The LP and each PP authorise the programme authorities, including national authorities and the National Contact Points - in accordance with the relevant EC and national rules on personal data protection - to publish, in any and by any means, the following information in accordance with Annex XII of Regulation (EU) No 1303/2013: